-Hasn’t the world changed drastically in the last few months?
+Hasn’t the world changed drastically since 2020?
 The world of business has suffered probably the most violent shake up for years, possibly since WWII.
-People have lost their businesses but many have started their own business.
-The pandemic and lockdown has been a very painful and truly catastrophic phase we’ve all had to endure.
+Many businesses have shut down, leading to unemployment, but some people have started their own business.
+The pandemic and lockdown have been very painful and truly catastrophic.
+We’ve all had to endure much but many of us have shown resilience.

 Our advice is: draft a plan for your business.
 Whatever is on your mind, put it down on paper.
 It’s just a draft, not what you’re going to take to the bank or a business lawyer.
 Just a draft – words or graphics will do.
-Discuss it with people you can trust with your dream.
-Not necessarily a partner, a friend or family member – your dream isn’t theirs.
-Speak to someone who runs their own business and continue to grow your idea on paper – your business plan.
+Discuss it with people you can trust.
+It’s your dream.
+Not necessarily a partner, a friend or family member – they might take a more emotional approach which leads to negativity.
+Talk to people who run their own businesses and continue to grow your idea on paper – your business plan.

 Know how to get your point across without revealing too much about your business plans.
 Don’t take people at face value – this is your first lesson in business.
 You need to learn to be people smart.
 Grow your network and explore your idea, without giving too much away, so no one adopts your idea as their own.

 Business mentors, accountants, solicitors, an administrator, landlords, anyone you may need to help get your venture off the ground, will all need an agreement.
 Not just a handshake agreement but a legally binding document.
-You must always document any handshake agreements.
+You must always document any handshake agreements by way of a written contract or agreement.

 If you are starting a business and have a plan on paper, please give us a call and we’ll help you through the initial set up of your business.
 We’ll help you with your plan and will draft business agreements with your partner, suppliers and anyone you will need in order to run your business.
 SG